andreasdr/minitscript/documentation/README-FlowControl-Conditions.md

 ![LOGO](https://raw.githubusercontent.com/andreasdr/minitscript/master/resources/github/minitscript-logo.png)

-# 1. Flow Control - If, elseif and else
+# 1. Flow control - if, elseif and else

 If, elseif and else are flow control methods.
 Please see the usage below.